Insoleq

 Step 1: Free Consultation

-The majority of lawyer provide a free consultation to review your case.
-They will look at the details surrounding your injury, medical history, and area of liability.
-This is your chance to have questions answered and to determine their level of expertise.
+Most lawyers offer a free consultation to evaluate your case.
+They will examine the specifics of your injury, your medical background, and the area of responsibility.
+This is an opportunity for you to get your questions addressed and to gauge their expertise.

 Step 2: Investigation